 We have been sharing client alerts about the Small Business Administration (“SBA”) Paycheck Protection Program (“PPP”) created by the CARES Act.
 Below are some frequently asked questions and answers with respect to the PPP that we hope will help you understand this program.

 What is the Paycheck Protection Program?

-In general, you are eligible for a first-draw PPP loan if you employ fewer than 500 employees (full-time and part-time) who live in the United States, AND you were in operation on February 15, 2020.
-Businesses, nonprofit organizations, self-employed individuals, sole proprietors, and independent contractors may apply.
-You must certify on the PPP loan application that “[c]urrent economic uncertainty makes th[e] loan request necessary to support [your] ongoing operations.”
+You are eligible for a PPP loan if you employ fewer than 500 employees (full-time and part-time) who live in the United States, AND you were in operation on February 15, 2020, AND you either (1) paid salaries and payroll taxes for employees or (2) paid independent contractors.

 Do independent contractors count as employees for purposes of PPP calculations?

 No. Independent contractors can apply for a PPP loan on their own; the entities that engage them cannot count them for purposes of a PPP loan application.

 I don’t have employees.
 Can I still qualify?

 Yes.
 The rules issued under the CARES Act state: “You are also eligible for a PPP loan if you are an individual who operates under a sole proprietorship or as an independent contractor or eligible self-employed individual . . . .”
 In that case, you must submit documents such as payroll processor records, payroll tax filings, Forms 1099-MISC, income and expenses from a sole proprietorship, or other documents sufficient to demonstrate the qualifying loan amount.